xmtp/xmtp-dot-org/docs/tutorials/group-chat.md

 };
 ```

-## Note on Conversations and Messages in Group Chats
+## Note on conversations and messages in group chats

 It's important to note that all the features and methods described in the [Conversations](/docs/build/conversations.md) and [Messages](/docs/build/messages/messages.md) documentation are fully applicable to group chats as well.
 This includes starting new conversations, checking if an address is on the network, sending messages, and listing existing conversations.
 XMTP design ensures that you can manage group chats with the same ease and flexibility as one-on-one conversations.